eduru01/NYC-Property-Value-Regression/README.md

   - multicollinearity with population density
   - borough-specific clustering
   - measurement issues in reported crime data
 - Predictor importance changes dramatically by borough, showing the NYC housing market is not uniform.

+---
+## Running & Data Availability
+- Open FinalProject.Rmd in RStudio.
+- Raw datasets are not included in this repository due to file size limitations.
+- All data sources are publicly available and linked in the Data Sources section above.